collective/collective.collabora/docs/architecture.rst

   view outside of the iframe.
 The Plone document communicates such actions to the Collabora iframe via the postMessage API, see: https://sdk.collaboraonline.com/docs/postmessage_api.html

+Note that Collabora will issue a PUT request to save the file, once the last user leaves a collaborative editing session on a document.
+Even if a user makes changes and then directly kills their browser window, the document will be saved.